This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 When it comes to the holidays, peppermint bark is always one of the most popular treats at every party.

-Put these delicious peppermint bark shortbread cookies in a cute cellophane bag tied with a sweet, curly ribbon, and they make the perfect gift for the holidays!
+Put these delicious peppermint bark shortbread cookies in a cute cellophane bag tied with a sweet, curly ribbon, and they make the perfect holiday gift!

-Trust me, these peppermint bark shortbread cookies are going to become your new favorite holiday cookie.
+Trust me, these peppermint bark shortbread cookies will become your new favorite holiday cookie.

 Ingredients for peppermint bark shortbread cookies

-• Eggs – Eggs help emulsify the ingredients in the dough and give it structure.
+- Eggs – Eggs help emulsify the dough’s ingredients and structure it.

 For the topping: